In this article, I offer my top recommendations for the best things to do and see in Singapore, one of the most incredible cities in the world.

 It’s a really big area where you can spend a whole day.
 The three main attractions are the two futuristic greenhouses, which remind me very much of Jurassic Park, and the Supertrees Grove: tree-like structures that dominate the Gardens’ landscape with heights that range between 25 meters and 50 meters.

-Every evening, there is a light show in the Supertrees area.
-It usually gets quite crowded.
-You’ll have to pay an entrance fee for all these three attractions, but access to the parking area is free.
+Every evening, there is a light show in the Supertrees area, which usually gets quite crowded.
+Although you’ll have to pay an entrance fee for all three attractions, access to the parking area is free.

-Enjoying an evening in one of Singapore’s exclusive bars
+Enjoying an evening in one of the city’s exclusive bars

 Singapore is a city for rich people, so there is no shortage of exclusive locals.
 Unlike other cities in Asia, access to most rooftop bars is not free of charge, and you’ll have to reserve a table at least a day before.